SimonNyvall/WebServer/README.md

 $ dotnet run
 ```

-The server will start and listen on a non-privileged port (e.g., 8080).
-You can access it by navigating to http://localhost:8080 in your web browser.
+The server will start and listen on a non-privileged port (e.g., 6001).
+You can access it by navigating to http://localhost:6001 in your web browser.

 Directory Structure

-    Webserver/
-        Models/
+    `Webserver/`
+        `Models/`
             Contains models used by the server
-        wwwroot/
+        `wwwroot/`
             Contains static files to be served (HTML, CSS, JS, images)
-        Program.cs
+        `Program.cs`
             Entry point of the application
-        Server.cs
+        `Server/`
+            `Server.cs`
                 Contains the server logic
-        Router.cs
+            `Router.cs`
                 Contains the routing logic

 Sample HTML